FalconEthics/FalconEthics/README.md

 # <div align="left">It's Soumik Das here!</div>

-- 🔭 I’m currently on a Job hunt for job opportunities in frontend web-development!
+- 🔭 I’m currently in a Job hunt for job opportunities in frontend web-development!

 - 🌱 I’m also doing my BSc in Computer Science from @University of London